TNolan01/weather/README.md

 ### User Stories:

 <p>Farmer Browne has just purchased a new farm, a 250-hectare block of land in the 'Sunny' Southeast corner of Ireland, Co.
 Wexford.
-This parcel of ground is approximatley 40 kilometres from Farmer Brownes main center of operations but the quality of the land makes it excellent for food production.
+This parcel of ground is approximately 40 kilometers from Farmer Brownes main center of operations, but the quality of the land makes it excellent for food production.
 Farmer Brownes is a tillage farmer and his main crops are Potatoes and Cabbage in rotation with Barley.
-Important factors for Farmer Browne to consider from the sowing to harvesting cycles of these crops would be as follows:</p>
+Key factors for Farmer Browne to consider from the sowing to harvesting cycles of these crops would be as follows:</p>
 <ul>
-<li> Recent precipation totals.</li>
+<li> Recent precipitation totals.</li>
 <li> Recent temperature range. </li>
 <li> Humidity levels.</li>
 <li> Wind strength and direction. </li>